vanheeringen-lab/seq2science/docs/content/workflows/download_fastq.md

 </p>

 #### Download SRA file
 Most databases do not store the actual fastqs, but they do all store the raw data (as a sra file).
-For this reason for each sample submitted the sra is downloaded.
+For this reason for each sample will first be checked if it can be downloaded from the European Nucleotide Archive (ENA).
+Samples on the ENA are stored as fastq.
+Otherwise we will download the samples in its raw format.
 To convert this data to a fastq it has to be *dumped*.

 #### "Dump" the SRA file to a fastq file
 The second step is translating (dumping) the sra file to a fastq file.